majunlichn/radsdk/README.md

 # radsdk

-radsdk is a software development kit that contains common and popular C/C++ libraries.
+radsdk is a software development kit that contains common C/C++ libraries.

 radsdk is easy to setup and use.
-The repository provides build scripts to download, build and install libraries, with prebuilt binaries to save you time.
+The repository provides build scripts to download, build and install libraries, with some prebuilt binaries to save you time.

 # Usage